OpenRiskNet/home/openshift/minishift_local_machine.md

 ...you get a user that can create projects directly.

-You can experiment with start options, which can be seen with the following
+You can experiment with other start options, which can be seen with the following command:
-command:

 ```sh
 $ minishift start --help